aimhubio/aim/docs/source/apps/experiment_tracker/keras_tuner_tracker.rst

 .. code-block:: python

-    from aimstack.keras_tuner_tracker.callbacks import BaseCallback as AimCallback
+    from aimstack.experiment_tracker.keras_tuner import Callback as AimCallback

 In KerasTuner, we call the `search()` method of the tuner object to perform a search for the best hyperparameter configurations.
 The callbacks are provided here. `AimCallback` inherits the usage specification of callbacks.
 We just need to add it to the callbacks list.